Sign in

 Ask Fintool Equity Research AI

-Jesse Barone's questions to Titan America SA (TTAM) leadership
+Jesse Barone's questions to Titan America (TTAM) leadership

-Jesse Barone's questions to Titan America SA (TTAM) leadership • Q4 2024
+Jesse Barone's questions to Titan America (TTAM) leadership • Q4 2024

 Question

-Jesse Barone, on behalf of Philip Ng, asked for the key drivers behind the 2025 adjusted EBITDA margin guidance, including internal initiatives and cost factors.
-He also questioned if there were any significant expected variances between the margins on imported versus domestically produced cement in 2025.
+Jesse Barone, on behalf of Philip Ng, asked for details on the puts and takes for the 2025 EBITDA margin guidance, including internal initiatives and cost pressures.
+He also inquired about any expected variance between margins on imported versus domestically produced cement.

 Answer